Azure/azure-sdk-for-python/doc/eng_sys_checks.md

    1. For example, setting filter string `azure-mgmt-*` will filter a build to only management packages.
 A value of `azure-keyvault-secrets` will result in only building THAT specific package.
 3. Once it's set, run the build!

-## Skipping a tox test environment at queue time
+## Skipping a tox test environment at build queue time

 All build definitions allow choice at queue time as to which `tox` environments actually run during the test phase.